ssb22/indexer/README.md

 ### Behaviour of DAISY readers in 2024

-* Dolphin EasyReader 10 (iOS, Android and Chromebook): is able to open the ZIP and play the audio while highlighting the paragraphs in a ‘full audio plus full text’ book
+* Dolphin EasyReader 10 (iOS, Android and Chromebook): is able to open the ZIP and play the audio while highlighting the paragraphs in a ‘full audio plus full text’ book (both Daisy 2 and Daisy 3 tested; all other readers tested only on Daisy 2)

 * Dolphin EasyReader 10 (Windows): ZIP needs to be unpacked separately and NCC file opened